-Management and Staffing: Does the Applicant have the appropriate level of management experience to execute the stated strategy in Texas, especially if the headquarters of the Company are not in Texas?
-Would the proposed team have the needed experience or access to experienced external assistance, facilities, and resources to accomplish all aspects of the proposed plan?
+Management and Staffing: Does the Applicant have the appropriate level of management experience to execute the stated strategy?
+Does the team have the needed experience or access to experienced external assistance, facilities, and resources to accomplish all aspects of the proposed plan?